How to use the Geolocation API

 Watching the position for changes

-to register a callback function that will be called upon each and every change that the device will communicate to us.
+In addition to getting the user position once, which you can do using getCurrentPosition(), you can use the watchPosition() method of navigator.geolocation to register a callback function that will be called upon each and every change that the device will communicate to us.

 Usage:

-navigator.geolocation.watchPosition(position => {
+navigator.geolocation.watchPosition((position) => {

 console.log(position)